-- be in a position to comply with all the requirements of the degree by passing the module(s) at Unisa. - 3.
-Such a concession will only be valid for one year.
+- 3. Such a concession will only be valid for one year.
 If the module(s) are not completed successfully, an extension will not be granted. - 4.
 A written application must be submitted to the Head: Student Administration before the closing date for module changes.